Cristina Arreola Associate Editor

-Cristina Mari Arreola is the Editorial Assistant at Latina.com, where she manages the site's social media, writes articles, and creates content, with a focus on entertainment news.
-Originally from El Paso, Texas, she earned her degree at the Medill School of Journalism at Northwestern University before moving to Brooklyn, New York.
-In her downtime, you can usually find her scouring the city for the most authentic Mexican food (still looking...), scaring herself silly watching horror movies, or baking her favorite sweets.
-You can follow her on Twitter at @c_arreola
+Cristina Mari Arreola is the Associate Editor at Latina.com, where she manages the site's social media, writes articles, and creates content, with a focus on entertainment, cultural, and lifestyle news.
+Originally from El Paso, Texas, she earned her degree at the Medill School of Journalism at Northwestern University before moving to New York, New York.
+In her downtime, you can usually find her scouring the city for the most authentic Mexican food (still looking...), scaring herself silly watching horror movies, or frantically reading a novel from her (extremely lengthy) reading list.
+You can follow her on Twitter and Instagram at @c_arreola.

 Latest from this author

 On Monday morning, Ted Cruz announced his candidacy for President of the United States — becoming the first major politician to formally declare their intention of running for the office in 2016.
 Cruz, a Cuban-American, has served as a Republican Senator from Texas since 2012, and has become a key political player in Washington since his election.

 However, despite his brash speeches, many know little about the 44-year-old politician.
 Below, learn eight things about the Latino presidential contender:

 Javier Garfio Pacheco, the mayor of Chihuahua, Mexico, urged a crowd of women to watch soap operas instead of the news during a speech delivered on Sunday — a statement which (obviously) did not go over well with the women of Mexico.